On This Page

 I. Seminar in Africana Studies I: Historical, Political and Social Analysis

 II.
 Seminar in Africana Studies II: Cultural, Literary and Visual Analysis

 III.
 Topics class in Africana History or Theory (Chosen in consultation with the DGS)

 I. A supporting methods course: Students are required to take a supporting methods course.
-This course is chosen in consultation with the student’s advisor and may be taken in ASRC or in a related field.
+This course is chosen in consultation with the student’s advisor and may be taken in Africana Studies and Research Center (ASRC) or in a related field.